 In this Phase I clinical trial, St. Jude researchers want to find out if a combination of two oral chemotherapy drugs, crizotinib and dasatinib, is safe for participants with DIPG and high-grade gliomas after they have received radiation therapy.

-Crizotinib is approved for the treatment of lung cancer, and dasatinib is approved for the treatment of leukemia in adults.
+Crizotinib is approved for the treatment of lung cancer, and dasatinib is approved for the treatment of certain types of leukemia in children and adults.
 Neither drug is approved for treating children or adults with brain and spinal cord tumors, so the use of these drugs in this trial is investigational.
 Both medications are thought to block specific proteins in the body that cause cancer to grow and spread.

 Two groups of participants with DIPG and high-grade gliomas will take part in this study: